M5.2 Why do we learn languages?

 BBC Ideas: Do we think differently in different languages?[1]

-The following video is a stimulus to get students considering what happens when we speak in different languages and how we feel.
-Maybe the students are multilingual and can tap into that knowledge themselves.
-Perhaps they do not have access to multilingual knowledge but can empathise with the feeling of how speaking in different situations makes them feel.
+The following video is a stimulus to get you considering what happens when we speak in different languages and how we feel.
+Maybe you are multilingual and can tap into that knowledge yourself.
+Perhaps you do not have access to multilingual knowledge but can empathise with the feeling of how speaking in different situations makes you feel.

 What are your first thoughts after viewing this?
 One thought, one question.